Modern Benoni: Strategy

-The Modern Benoni is one of Black's sharpest and most active defences against 1.d4.
+The Modern Benoni is one of Black's and most active defences against 1.d4.
 The exchange of White's c-pawn for Black's e-pawn leaves White with a pawn majority in the centre and Black with one on the queenside.
-This asymmetry suggests that White will try to play on the kingside and in the centre, while Black will seek counterplay on the queenside.
+This asymmetry suggests that White will try to play on the and in the centre, while Black will seek counterplay on the queenside.
 However, this simplistic generalization does not hold in many cases—depending on how the pieces are arranged, either side may be able to fight back on the flank where they are theoretically weaker.

 The creation of such a pronounced structural imbalance so early on in the game implies that Black aims to counterattack rather than equalize.
 Thus the opening has acquired a reputation for being risky: as Psakhis once wrote, the Modern Benoni "is definitely not an opening for cowards."
 Since White's central superiority typically constitutes a positional advantage, Black must frequently resort to tactical play and material sacrifices in order not to be forced into passivity.